NOT FOR DISSEMINATION IN THE UNITED STATES OR THROUGH U.S. NEWS WIRES

 |Drill hole||Drill collar location||Azimuth||Dip||Collar Elevation||Final Depth||Start Date||Finish Date||Logged By|

 |WGS84 E||WGS84 N||degrees||degrees||meters||meters|

 Quality Assurance, Sampling and Assay Determinations

-The diamond drilling was undertaken by Falcon Drilling, Inc, Nevada, using industry standard equipment and procedures.
+The diamond drilling was undertaken by Falcon Drilling, Inc, Nevada, using industry-standard equipment and procedures.
 All drill core was HQ size.
-Drilling supervision and drill core logging and sampling was carried out by Ethos Geological, Inc under the direction of Mr Scott Close (President and Chief Geologist, Ethos Geological).
+Drilling supervision and drill core logging and sampling was carried out by Ethos Geological, Inc under the direction of Dr Ian Pringle (Technical Director, NSC).

-Drill hole orientation, down-hole survey data and collar coordinates were routinely gathered and drill core was logged (geological and geotechnical) and photographed prior to sampling.
-Drill core samples were collected at variable lengths (averaging 1 meter) and saw-sampled on-site prior to storage in a secure compound.
+Drill hole orientation, down-hole survey data and collar coordinates were routinely gathered, and drill core was logged (geological and geotechnical) and photographed prior to sampling.
+Drill core samples were collected at variable lengths (averaging one meter) and saw-sampled on-site prior to storage in a secure compound.